AdobeDocs/uxp/src/pages/uxp-api/reference-spectrum/spectrum-widgets-to-swc-mapping/index.md

   - https://github.com/padmkris123
 ---

-# Spectrum UXP to SWC components mapping
+# UXP Spectrum widgets to SWC mapping

 This document provides a comprehensive mapping guide for transitioning from Spectrum UXP widgets to their corresponding SWC (Spectrum Web Component) UXP equivalents.
 Use this guide to seamlessly map your required UI components and ensure a smooth transition between the two libraries.